pairinteraction/pairinteraction/docs/installation/advanced/advanced.rst

 Advanced Installation
 =====================

-Advanced users, especially those who want to :ref:`contribute to the development of pairinteraction <repository>`, can build the software from source.
-The source code is available on :github:`GitHub <>` and can be cloned from the pairinteraction repository using the following git_ command:
+Advanced users, especially those who want to :ref:`contribute to the development of pairinteraction
+<getting_started_as_a_contributor>`, can build the software from source.
+The source code is available on :github:`GitHub
+<>` and can be cloned from the pairinteraction repository using the following git_ command:

 .. code-block:: bash